 - Great for those who need lots of cushioning

-- Great for those with flat or wide feet
+- Great for those with medium to high arches

 - Multiple padding systems for each region of the foot